IgnacioSalvarrey/tech-assessment/qa/homework/BUG_REPORT.md

 ### Actual Result

-The system allows the user to **confirm the rescheduling with no time slot selected**.
+The system allows the user to confirm the rescheduling with no time slot selected.